melizalab/arfx/README.md

 ### version information

-**arfx** uses semantic versioning and is synchronized with the major/minor version numbers of the ARF specification.
-It is currently in pre-release alpha.
-It will be finalized when the specification for ARF version 2.0 is frozen.
+**arfx** uses semantic versioning and is synchronized with the major/minor version numbers of the arf package specification.